 If you access our careers site and Taleo recruitment platform, Ausenco may collect information about you such as your name, contact details, skills, qualifications, accreditations and your employment history.
 We may also collect other types of your personal information such as references and employment objectives during the course of dealing with you, for example if you are considered for a particular employment position.

 Method and Purpose of Collection

-The company will take reasonable steps to make sure that the personal information it collects, uses or discloses is accurate, complete and up-to-date.
+We will take reasonable steps to make sure that the personal information we collect, use or disclose is accurate, complete and up-to-date.